Appliance Fit and Thickness

 SUMMARY

-The excessive tightness and unnecessary thickness of all oral appliances that are commercially made today, including those made by your dentist through a dental lab, can exacerbate some of the same problems they are intended to solve.
+The excessive tightness and unnecessary thickness of all commercially made oral appliances today, including those made by your dentist through a dental lab, can exacerbate some of the same problems they are intended to solve.
 The tightness produces pressure on the teeth, which reflexively increases jaw muscle tension.
-The bulkiness causes the tongue to shift down and back into the airway space, which pulls the mandible back into the area of the bruised retrodiskal TMJ tissues.
+The bulkiness causes the tongue to shift down and back into the airway space, which pulls back on the mandible.
 To prevent these problems, we make all of our appliances with a passive fit, minimal thickness, and a large carved out space for the tongue tip just behind the upper front teeth to promote healthy tongue posture.

 EXCESSIVE TIGHTNESS occurs in oral appliances, because plastics shrink when they set, which squeezes the teeth inward, especially the front teeth in the middle of the horseshoe shaped dental arch.
 The resulting pressure on teeth increases jaw muscle tension, because noxious sensory signaling from any joint automatically increases the tension in the muscles which cross that joint in a reflex effort to stabilize it to protect it, and the jaw muscles cross the TMJs.
 Therefore, pressure on teeth or a TMJ causes automatic protective jaw muscle tension, just as a swollen ankle causes automatic protective leg muscle tension, which we see as limping.
 The increased background tightness caused by such jaw muscle "limping" adds to the jaw muscle tightness caused by an inflamed TMJ or an unstable bite.